aellonk/adventure/notes.md

 Hammock

-Would you like to see the Google map of the starting point? (y/n) If yes launch browser with map
+Would you like to see the Google map of the starting point? (y/n)

+If yes launch browser with map
 If no, would you like to pick another adventure?
-Type 'list' to show the list of adventures you selected from, or 'start' to start over with a new activity.
+Type 'list' to show the list of adventures you selected from, or 'start' to start over with a new activity

+______________

+Start programming from the place where the user interacts with it.

+The user will type adventure and it will run an executable file to start the program.

+That is the first file I am going to make, and it will go in the bin directory.I'll call it adventure.

+Since it is not a ruby file, I need to specify that the operating system should interpret the file through ruby.
+#!/usr/bin/env ruby

+I will also put a test in here, so I can say puts "Hello World"

+If it works so far when I run this file I should see hello world.

+I will go over to my terminal and type
+./bin/adventure

+Results in permission denied because the operating system is trying to protect me from running files with random code so I need to specify that it is ok to run this file.

+cd bin

+Type ls-lah (list file details) and see that adventure has readable and writable permissions but it is missing the x for executable permissions.

+I can add executable permissions by changing the mode with chmod +x adventure

+I'll type -ls lah to make sure it changed, and there you see I now have permission to run the file.

+I'm going to go ahead and run it
+./adventure

+Great! cd ..

+______________